-Brazil, Australia Ratify Marrakesh Treaty For Visually Impaired, Seven To Go17/12/2015 by Catherine Saez, Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.Last week, the World Intellectual Property Organization treaty which is expected to facilitate access to special format works for blind and visually impaired people gained two more ratifications, bringing the accession to the treaty to 13.
+Brazil, Australia Ratify Marrakesh Treaty For Visually Impaired, Seven To Go17/12/2015 by Catherine Saez, Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.Last week, the World Intellectual Property Organization treaty which is expected to facilitate access to special format works for blind and visually impaired people gained two more ratifications, bringing the accession to the treaty to 13.
 The treaty will enter into force three months after the accession of the 20th member.
 Brazil ratification Marrakesh TreatyOn 11 December, Brazilian Ambassador Marcos Galvão ratified the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired or Otherwise Print Disabled during the meeting of the WIPO Standing Committee on Copyright and Related-Rights (SCCR).This instrument “has a special meaning for my country,” said the Ambassador.
 “It was Brazil that together with Paraguay and Ecuador responded to the call made from associations” of blind people back in 2009, and “presented the initial proposal on this matter.”“Clear evidence of the importance of this treaty for us is the fact that this is just the second time in our history that a treaty is incorporated in our national legislation with the level of a constitutional amendment,” he said.And on 10 December Australia also ratified the treaty.
 According to a joint press release by the Australian Minister for Foreign Affairs, the Minister for Trade and Investment and the Minister for Social Services: “Ratifying this treaty is an important part of the Government’s commitment to supporting Australians with disability.
 Accessible format materials are essential to ensuring all Australians can engage fully in school, work and our communities.”“By improving access to large print, braille and audio materials in the Indo-Pacific, the Marrakesh treaty will also support economic and social development in our region,” they said.WIPO Director General Francis Gurry said at the SCCR on 11 December that the entry into force of the Marrakesh Treaty in 2016 “is certainly a real one and it’s one of our principal objectives as Secretariat.”
 Image Credits: WIPO FlickrShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedCatherine Saez may be reached at email@example.com."Brazil, Australia Ratify Marrakesh Treaty For Visually Impaired, Seven To Go" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.